datalakehouse/docs/docs/products/grafana/howto/log-in.rst

-Log in to DLH for Grafana
+Log in to datalakehouse for Grafana
 ===========================

-Log in to DLH for Grafana to start monitoring your data sources.
+Log in to datalakehouse for Grafana to start monitoring your data sources.

 ..
 Tip::
-        Your InfluxDB or OpenSearch services in the same DLH project are automatically configured as data sources, and you can easily start visualizing the data from them.
+        Your InfluxDB or OpenSearch services in the same datalakehouse project are automatically configured as data sources, and you can easily start visualizing the data from them.

 .. image:: /images/products/grafana/log-in-grafana.gif